Praise the Lord for SEC football!

 During game time on Saturdays, a strange alchemy takes place as football stadiums across the Southeast become churches, seats become pews, and the football coaches become gods.

-Sure many attendees can’t wait to get a chance to talk to Texas A&M’s talented quarterback Johnny Manziel or South Carolina’s intimidating defensive end Jadeveon Clowney.
-But the players are not the main attraction.
+Sure many attendees can’t wait to get a chance to talk to talented quarterbacks or intimidating defensive ends, but the players are not the main attraction.

 This 72-hour extravaganza is convened so that both the media and the fans can get a glimpse of and, maybe, have a chance encounter with the demigod coaches of the SEC.